department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 ### B

+- Basic: Initial cap when used in the context of account level (for example: DS Logon Basic)
 - became ill: use "got sick."
 - became worse: use "got worse."
 - beneficiary: Use this term to mean the person picked to get the money from a life insurance policy when the policyholder dies.
 In other uses, avoid this term in favor of “family member.”